-Phase 1: Dependent AI
+Phase 1.
+Dependent AI

 In the early days, it will be unclear what tasks the AI co-worker is qualified to perform, so it will be critical to spend time supervising its work and training it how to handle known situations.
-At this stage, the machine helps with repetitive tasks but requires guidance when exceptions occur.
+At this stage, the machine helps with repetitive tasks, but requires guidance when exceptions occur.
 This is like how most of us interact with computer systems today, especially if they have complex planning algorithms or predictive capabilities.
 The computer makes suggestions for actions to perform, and we accept or reject them.

-Phase 2: Interdependent AI
+Phase 2.
+Interdependent AI

 Computers are starting to learn how to solve problems based on historical patterns without requiring instructions at every step.
 This is where machine learning comes in, as the machine looks at how similar situations were dealt with and applies similar logic -- although not necessarily the same.
 This is known as training the model -- that is, feeding the machine with lots of high-quality historical data so it can find patterns of behavior that it can apply.
 This is similar to when you have an employee who has been on the job for six months.
-You may still choose to check his work or require approval for certain actions, but you can delegate more control to them as you become more confident in the recommendations.
+You may still choose to check their work or require approval for certain actions, but you can delegate more control to them as you become more confident in the recommendations.

-Phase 3: Independent AI
+Phase 3.
+Independent AI

 The final stage of AI occurs when the machine is actually dealing with both known and unknown situations and can reliably make decisions and recommendations that are as good or better than a human would make.
 This is known as the Singularity, where machine intelligence moves ahead of human intelligence.
 We are some ways away from seeing this type of AI in commercial enterprise software.
 But research labs are working on it, and it is coming.

-AI is coming to ERP
+AI and ERP

 So, what does all of this have to do with ERP systems?
-Vendors are beginning to use AI capabilities to take on tasks in ERP systems that have traditionally required human effort.
+ERP vendors are beginning to use AI capabilities to take on tasks in ERP systems that have traditionally required human effort.
 For example, AI may be used to perform repetitive tasks to correct mistakes or remedy situations where rules were applied inconsistently.

-Using AI to take on these types of tasks enables systems to operate much closer to real time by keeping the digital version of events in line with the physical.
+Using AI to take on these types of jobs enables systems to operate much closer to real time by keeping the digital version of events in line with the physical.
 Over time, it's realistic to envision being able to move to a darkened ERP world -- or intelligent ERP -- where humans only get involved via critical exceptions or key performance indicator violations.